-When I was 21 I purchased my first house, that new mortgage payment was more than double what I was paying in rent, and the potential rental rate of this property was less than half of what the mortgage payment was.
+I purchased my first house when I was 21.
+New mortgage payment was more than double what I was paying in rent, and the potential rental rate of this property was less than half of what the mortgage payment was.

 I bought myself a big huge liability.